MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 # Start a call in Dynamics 365 Guides on HoloLens

-With Microsoft Dynamics 365 Guides, you can have the following types of calls:
+The following types of calls are available in Microsoft Dynamics 365 Guides:

 - **One-to-one call**.
 A one-to-one call includes two participants.
 For example, if you're repairing a machine and need help on-the-go, you can start a one-to-one call with a remote collaborator on Microsoft Teams or Dynamics 365 Remote Assist.